parsiya/parsiya.net/content/post/2016-04-03-hugo-octopress-update.markdown

 ---
 I have made a good number of changes to the [Hugo-Octopress](https://github.com/parsiya/hugo-octopress) theme.
 As I have been using the theme more and more, I have realized there were a bunch of bugs (some were pointed out on Github).

-I had also hardcoded too many settings in the theme.
-For example, modifying the text in the sidebar had to be done by modifying the theme.
-Ideally using the theme should not need the user to modify anything in theme and can configure it by just using the config file.
-I created a bunch of issues and then closed them myself.
-I am not quite sure if this is correct but eh :D
+Apart from Bugs, I had hardcoded too many settings in the theme.
+For example, modifying the text in the sidebar could only be accomplished by changing the sidebar template.
+Ideally user should not need to modify anything in the theme and it should be customizable by just using the config file.

+In the end I created a bunch of issues on Github and then closed them myself.
+I am not quite sure if this is correct `git` but eh :D

 <!--more-->